stacks-network/stacks/README.md

 <a name="schema"/>
 ## User Schema (v0.2)

-On ONS, users may register a username and then have that name resolve to a description of their identity as a web user.
-This schema is a standard for such description/characterization.
+On ONS, users may register a username and then have that name resolve to a description of their identity as a user on the web.
+This schema is a standardization of user descriptions.

 ### Notes

-This standard specifies a way to publicly describe a user.
-All data on a user is public, and all fields are optional.
+This schema specifies a way to publicly describe a user.
+All data contained describing a user is public, and all fields are optional.
 If there are any fields that you would prefer to keep private (your email address, for example), then it is advised that you do not include that information in your profile.

-At some point the specifications may support other measures that will enable the inclusion of private data, potentially with URI's to encrypted data containers.
+Further, at some point the specifications may support other measures to enable the inclusion of private data, potentially with URI's to encrypted data containers.

 [View the full JSON schema](/openspecs/userschema.py).